ECE 260 — Continuous-Time Signals and Systems

 If you are looking for additional sources of practice problems (with solutions), you may find the following online resources helpful:

 The following items are on reserve in the library:

-a copy of the optional textbook
+- a copy of the optional textbook

+The number of tutorial sections varies from term to term with enrollment.
 The time and location for each of the tutorial sections is indicated on the course outline handout.

 The names and contact information for each of the tutorial TAs can be found in the section titled Teaching Assistants (TAs) for Tutorials and Marking.